EthanTGo/NumberImageDetection/README.md

 # Files

-The main files is the ipynb notebook.
-The input folders contains the datasets that will be used in hte notebook.
+The main files is the Digits Recognition.ipynb notebook.
+The input folders contains the datasets that will be used in the notebook.

 # Acknowledgement